almamedia/browserstack-e2e-starter-kit/README.md

 Writing tests
 -------------

 Test suites must be stored in `./test/suites/`-folder.
+If you wish, you can also organize your test suites into folders (maximun 2 levels deep).

 A test suite must exposed as CommonJS module function which takes the ([webdriver.io](http://webdriver.io/)) `client` as an argument.
 Suite must have at least one MochaJS `describe`-block inside them.